Wasco in Kern County, California — The American West (Pacific Coastal)

 Location.
 35° 36.171′ N, 119° 23.013′ W. Marker is in Wasco, California, in Kern County.
-Marker can be reached from Leonard Avenue north of Paso Robles Highway (Route 46), on the right when traveling north.
+Memorial can be reached from Leonard Avenue north of Paso Robles Highway (Route 46), on the right when traveling north.
+This marker is located at the Wasco Memorial Park Cemetery.
 Touch for map.
-This marker is located at the Wasco Memorial Park Cemetery.
 Marker is at or near this postal address: 300 Leonard Avenue, Wasco CA 93280, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 15 miles of this marker, measured as the crow flies.
-Shafter Cotton Research Station (approx. 7.7 miles away); The Green Hotel (approx. 9.3 miles away); The Forty Acres (approx. 12.3 miles away); Site of Gossamer Condor Flight (approx. 13.4 miles away); Buttonwillow Tree (approx. 14˝ miles away).
+At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
+Shafter Cotton Research Station (approx. 7.7 miles away); Shafter Depot (approx. 9 miles away); The Green Hotel (approx. 9.3 miles away); The Forty Acres (approx. 12.3 miles away); Site of Gossamer Condor Flight Buttonwillow Tree (approx. 14½ miles away).